LucasDelfino92/morrowindsharp/mw#.md

 Takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.

 [**Putting Power In Willpower**](https://drive.google.com/file/d/1WIl3mkdYCYrnndjYFEEuevLKw3YlsLqQ/view?usp=sharing)
+Rebalances the willpower-based spell resist mechanic, giving all in-game actors, Player, NPCs and Creatures an ability to shrug off spells through the sheer force of will.

 > This edit of [**Putting Power In Willpower**](https://www.nexusmods.com/morrowind/mods/45742) fixes a bug which prevented NPCs from resisting effects without magnitude, like Paralysis.
 Fix contributed by **opiter09**.